Cyncrovee/Recoilless-Editor/README.md

-Recoiless has two modes, Overview mode and Insert mode When in overview mode (Ovr), press 'i' to enter insert mode When in insert mode (Ins), press 'esc' to enter Overview mode Refer to the keybind-reference.md file for mode information
+Recoiless has two modes, Overview mode and Insert mode When in overview mode (Ovr), press 'i' to enter insert mode When in insert mode (Ins), press 'esc' to enter Overview mode Refer to the keybind-reference.md file for more information

+## Configuration:
+Refer to the docs/configuration.md file

 ## Features:
 - A status bar showing some basic information about the editor/file